 A hard-deleted user mailbox is a mailbox that has been deleted in the following cases:

-The user mailbox has been soft-deleted for more than 30 days, and the associated Azure active directory user has been hard-deleted.
+The user mailbox has been soft-deleted for more than 30 days, and the associated Azure AD user has been hard-deleted.
 Check out the Remove-MsolUser cmdlet.
-All mailbox content such as emails, contacts and files will be permanently deleted.
+All mailbox content such as emails, contacts, and files will be permanently deleted.

-The user mailbox's associated Azure active directory user account has been hard-deleted in the Azure active directory.
+The user mailbox's associated user account has been hard-deleted in Azure AD.
 The user mailbox is now soft-deleted in Exchange Online and stays in the soft deleted state for 30 days.
-If in the 30 days time period a new Azure active directory user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, and that new account is licensed for Exchange Online, this will result in a hard deletion of the original user mailbox.
-All mailbox content such as emails, contacts and files will be permanently deleted.
+If in the 30 days time period a new Azure AD user is synchronized from the original on-premises recipient account with the same ExchangeGuid or ArchiveGuid, and that new account is licensed for Exchange Online, this results in a hard deletion of the original user mailbox.
+All mailbox content such as emails, contacts, and files will be permanently deleted.